Membership in the Council of Colleges of Acupuncture and Oriental Medicine provides significant benefits to AOM colleges.

 - Doctoral Programs

-The Council was largely responsible for drafting the first doctoral proposal for the Doctorate in Acupuncture and Oriental Medicine (D.A.O.M.), which was subsequently approved by ACAOM in 2000.
-In 2004 ACAOM approved the Council’s proposal for a separate Doctorate in Acupuncture degree.
-The Council participated in the deliberations of ACAOM’s Doctoral Task Force (2003-2004) concerning the development of a possible first-professional entry-level doctorate.
+The Council was largely responsible for drafting the first doctoral proposal for the Doctorate in Acupuncture and Oriental Medicine (DAOM) degree, which was subsequently approved by ACAOM in 2002.
+The Council has participated actively in the deliberations of ACAOMís Doctoral Task Force concerning the development of standards for a first-professional doctorate degree.
+ACAOM published those standards in 2013 and is currently accepting substantive change applications from eligible AOM programs that wish to offer this new degree.

 - Working with national organizations

 The Council has two full-time staff members serving the organization.
-David Sale is the Executive Director of the Council.
-He works closely with the President, committees, and the colleges.
-Paula Diamond is the Program Manager for the Clean Needle Technique (CNT) program at the national office and the Finance Administrator responsible for the day-to-day finances of the Council.
+David Sale, J.D., LL.M., is the Executive Director of the Council.
+He works closely with the Council President and Executive Committee, other committees, and the colleges.
+Paula Diamond, B.S., is the Program Manager for the Clean Needle Technique (CNT) program at the national office and the Finance Administrator responsible for the day-to-day finances of the Council.